ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 If you do not like the ``upstream`` nickname, you can change it to whatever you like, but the guide onwards will still use ``upstream`` nickname to refer to the ``osu-wiki`` official repository link.

 Now you have two nicknames, ``origin`` and ``upstream``.
-Nicknames are just link-shorthand for you to type in Git when you want to do something, such as telling Git to push (important) local changes to where it should be, or telling Git to cross-check and update your own local copy with the latest official copy.
+Nicknames are just link-shorthand for you to type in Git when you want to do something, such as telling Git to push (important) local changes to where it should be or telling Git to cross-check and update your own local copy with the latest official copy.
 You can have more nicknames with links based on other repositories of ``osu-wiki``, but two is mostly sufficient for now.

 Use the command below if you want to know what nickname is referring to what link: